Wisdom Tooth Extraction

 Loosening and Sectioning of the Tooth

-In case the impacted wisdom teeth are visible, the dentist near you would employ various surgical instruments to loosen the teeth from any connective tissue.
-Also, the surgeon may cut the tooth into sections for easy removal of the impact wisdom teeth.
+If the impacted wisdom teeth are visible, the dentist will use special surgical instruments to loosen the teeth from the connective tissue.
+Then in the next step, the surgeon will cut the tooth into sections for easy removal of the impact wisdom teeth.

 - Tooth Removal: The dentist will move to the removal stage once the wisdom teeth become completely loose or completely sectioned.
 In this situation, specially designed surgical instruments are deployed to remove the impact wisdom tooth.